Henry Ponting and Hesther Wetmore

 By 1891 Thomas and Sarah are living at Brook End, Hinton, Berkeley and 64 year old Thomas is described as a water bailiff.
 Their 11 year old daughter Edith was staying with her aunt Edith Pride, aged 68 and her two daughters at Glenview House, Christchurch, Newport.

 Thomas's daughter Edith married William Thomas Ord in 1898 (Reg Gen June Qtr 1898 Newport M 11a 245).
 In 1901 23 year old Edith Ord is living at Morden Road, Newport, Monmouthshire, Wales.
 She is shown as head of the household although she is still married.
 Living with her are her daughter Kathleen Mary Ord, aged 3 ½ months and visiting is her mother, 50 year old Sarah Elizabeth Pearce.
 It is not clear where husband, William was at the time.
+Kathleen Mary Ord had been born on 12 December 1900 and baptised on 9 January 1901 at Maindee St John, Newport.
 In 1911, 33 year old Edith Ord, a commercial teacher is living at 4 Helena Road, Redland, Bristol.
-Although the census shows that she has been married for 12 years it is not clear where her husband was at the time.
+Although the census shows that she has been married for 12 years again it is not clear where her husband was at the time.
 By then Edith had two daughters, Kathleen Mary Ord, aged 10 and Marjorie Edith Ord, aged 8.
+In 1921 William and Edith were living at 4, St Helena Road, Wistbury Park.
+William, aged 54 was a manager at Beldam Packing and Rubber Company, Royal London Dock, Avonmouth.
+Both daughters are still at school.
+In 1939 William and Edith Ord are living at 27, Beaufort Road, Bristol, where William, although now 65 is still the Avonmouth Branch Manager for the Beldam Packing and Rubber Company.
+Daughter Marjorie, born 25 January 1903 is still at home and is a kindergarten mistress.
+William Thomas Ord of 117 Eastfield Road, Westbury-on-Trym died on 17 January 1945.
+Edith Mary Ord died on 1 April 1964.

-At 24 Kathleen Mary Ord married Arthur Howard Evans, son of Arthur Townlay Evans.
-The wedding took place on 16 April 1925 at Stoke Bishop, Gloucester.
+At 24, Kathleen Mary Ord married Arthur Howard Evans, son of Arthur Townlay Evans.
+The wedding took place on 11 April 1925 at Stoke Bishop, Gloucester.
 It is believed that they had 3 children.
+In 1939 they were living at 117, Eastfield Road, Bristol and Arthur was a manager of an engineering firm.
+Arthur Howard Evans of Lye Croft, Lye Hole Lane, Redhill died on 16 July 1988.

-Marjorie Edith Ord may have been born on 25 January 1903 and never married, she died in Somerset in November 1984 (Reg Gen November 1984 Weston Super Mare 22 1377).
+Marjorie Edith Ord may have been born on 25 January 1903.
+In 1939 she was still living with her parents.
+She never married.
+Marjorie Edith Ord of Ryddenwood Nursing Home, 91 Lower Bristol Road, Weston-Super-Mare died on 8 November 1984 (Reg Gen November 1984 Weston Super Mare 22 1377).

 Sophia Pearce nee Ponting